We cannot afford to ignore the voices of young people.

 What they say matters.

-These are the words of Luis Alfonso de Alba in a recent Japan Times
+Those are the words of Luis Alfonso de Alba in the Japan Times

-article.
-As the UN special envoy for the Climate Action Summit, De Alba was speaking about the frontlines of climate change, but his words could also apply to the importance of young people's voices in countless local, national, and international issues.
+.
+As the UN special envoy for the Climate Action Summit, De Alba was speaking about the frontlines of climate change, but his words could also apply to the importance of youth’s voices in countless local, national, and international issues.

 The views of young people today will, quite literally, shape the world of tomorrow.

-So, it’s time to pick up a pen, dear writers, and share your opinion with the masses.
+So pick up your pens, dear writers, and share your opinions with the masses.

 Perhaps the most democratic form of journalism, the op-ed is founded on the idea that every person has a voice worthy of a public platform.
 Tell us what change you would like to see in the world, in your country, or in your community.
 From the global plight of refugees to education policy in your country to activism in your neighborhood—we want to hear your opinion about something that matters to you.
 This month, Write the World and the Journalism Education Association

 - MAKE IT PERSONAL: We want to know what you think.
 It’s always tempting to check out the research and opinions that are already out there before crafting your own response.
 But before you consider the perspectives of others, carefully contemplate your chosen topic and jot down any ideas that come to mind, as well as any emotions that surface.